nylas-samples/kotlin-read-webhooks/README.md

 # kotlin-read-webhooks

-This sample will show you to read webhooks using the Nylas Kotlin SDK.
+This sample will show you to read webhooks using the Nylas Kotlin/Java SDK.

 ## Setup